Ambiguous Loss

 Adjust mastery

-Dr. Boss is clear: “The culprit is the ambiguity.”
-When an unbelievable, untenable circumstance roars into your life, a normal and healthy response is to feel unbelievably sad, confused, angry — and more.
+When unbelievable, untenable circumstances roar into your life, a normal and healthy response is to feel betrayed, confused, grief-stricken — and more.
 How would anyone be able to control all that?
 Expecting yourself to “get over it and move on” is unrealistic and cruel.
-Instead, learn to sit in a complex experience of ambiguous loss with acceptance that the loss will be ongoing since you may not be able to “fix” the ambiguity.
-At the same time, you may find empowerment by joining advocacy work to improve the broken mental healthcare system or get better help for yourself or someone you love.
-Finding balance between empowered action and honest acceptance about what you cannot change allows for resilience to grow.
-Be extra patient and compassionate with yourself on these points.
-Adjusting to lack of mastery or control is very difficult for most people.
+Instead, learn to sit in a complex experience of ambiguous loss with acceptance that you cannot “fix” the ambiguity.
+When faced with a predicament beyond your control, seek other places to direct your agency, including through mental health advocacy if it renews your sense of empowerment.
+Be extra compassionate with yourself on these points: Adjusting to lack of mastery or control is very difficult for most people, especially if the very thing you want to control is a confusing relationship.

 -